DSharpPlus/DSharpPlus/docs/articles/commands/converters/custom_argument_converters.md

 }
 ```

-Since there is no asynchronous operations occuring within the conversion methods, we use `Task.FromResult`.
+Since there is no asynchronous operations occurring within the conversion methods, we use `Task.FromResult`.
 Another thing to note is that argument converters support constructor dependency injection.
 Lastly, you'll also notice the use of `Optional<T>` here.
 When executing an argument converter, there are three possible outcomes:

 1. The conversion was successful and the value is returned.
 2. The conversion was unsuccessful and the value is not returned.